 Letterpress cards benefit significantly from physical sample approval before full production.
 The tactile nature of letterpress cannot be evaluated on screen; the impression depth, paper feel, and overall material presence must be experienced physically to approve confidently.

 Sample production runs a small batch of 10 to 20 pieces on the actual production specification.
-Samples are priced separately from the main production at a fixed sample fee, but the fee credits against the main production order when the client proceeds.
+Samples are priced separately from the main production at a fixed sample fee, but the fee credits against main production order when the client proceeds.
 This makes sampling economical even for clients who are committed to the project but want physical approval before full production.

 Sample review commonly triggers adjustments: cotton stock alternative, impression depth variation, ink colour tweak, or design refinement.
 Clients making adjustments at sample stage avoid reprinting full production runs, which is expensive and slow.